-Indices of recruitment are available from Canadian and USSR surveys on Flemish Cap.
-Population numbers by age-group have been estimated from Canadian stratified-random bottom-trawl surveys in 1978-85 (Wells and Baird, MS 1985), and mean catch (per tow) of young cod (ages 1-3) has been calculated for USSR bottom-trawl surveys since 1959 (e.g. Konstantinov and Noskov, MS 1978; Bulatova, MS 1984).
+Indices of recruitment are available from both survey data and cohort analysis.

+Population numbers at age estimated from Canadian stratified-random bottom-trawl surveys in 1978-85 are provided by Wells and Baird (MS 1985).
+Mean catch/tow of cod of ages 1-3 is available from USSR bottom-trawl surveys (e.g. Bulatova, MS 1984).

-Numbers of recruits at age 3 are available from sequential population (cohort) analysis of a time series of catch-at-age data (Wells, MS 1980b).
-Biological sampling of commercial catches on Flemish Cap has always been poor, but it was particularly weak in some years between 1964 and 1971.
-Thus, estimates of stock size are available for 1959-68 and for 1972-79.
+Numbers of recruits at age 3 are available from cohort analysis (Wells, MS 1980).
+Biological sampling of the commercial catch from Flemish Cap has always been poor, but it was particularly weak in some years between 1964 and 1971.
+As a result, stock size estimates are available for 1959-68 and for 1972-79 (Wells, MS 1980).
 The later series was extended to 1980 by Gavaris (MS 1981).
-Sampling was inadequate again in the early 1980's, and no analytical assessment was carried out until Wells et al. (MS 1984) attempted a cohort analysis.
-There was little confidence in the estimates of population numbers after 1980, but there was more confidence in the estimates for 1978-80 (NAFO, 1984, p.
+Sampling was inadequate again in the early 1980's and no analytical assessment was presented until Wells et al., (MS 1984) attempted a cohort analysis.
+STACFIS had little confidence in the estimates of population numbers for the last few years, but put more confidence in the estimates for 1978-80 (NAFO Council Reports, 1984: p.
 41).
 Cohort analysis was not attempted in 1985 and 1986.
-Thus, while estimates of population numbers span the 1959-84 period, they are not available for some years and are suspect for many others.
+Thus, estimates of population numbers span the period from 1959 to 1983, but are not available for some years and are suspect for many.

-For the purpose of the Flemish Cap studies, the index of recruitment was considered to be the number of 4-year-olds on January 1 (Akenhead, MS 1978;

-NAFO, MS 1980).
-Derivation of an adequate index for year-classes which were spawned after 1979 will be difficult because of inadequate sampling, intensive fishing of some year-classes at age 3, and possible substantial discarding of some year-classes at age 2 (NAFO, 1984, 1985).
+For the purpose of this study the index of recruitment was the number of 4-year-olds on January 1 (Akenhead, MS 1978; NAFO, MS 1980a).
+Derivation of an adequate index for year-classes spawned after 1979 will be difficult because of inadequate sampling, intensive fishing of some year-classes at age 3, and possible substantial discarding of some year-classes at age 2 (NAFO Council Reports, 1984 (p.
+40), 1985 (p.
+53)).